 Jim Olsen | El Refugio Director | firstname.lastname@example.org | Suzy Olsen | Special Projects & Short-Term Teams | email@example.com | Kaia, Espen & Eloise Olsen | www.olsensinecuador.com

 Jim and Suzy Olsen arrived in Ecuador in 2012.
 They have three children and live in Calacalí, just a few minutes walking from El Refugio.
 Their daughter Kaia was born on February 3rd, 2012, and son Espen was born on April 30th, 2014.
 Eloise (Ella) was born on November 30th, 2016.
 Jim and Suzy met while pursuing their undergraduate degrees at Concordia College in Moorhead, MN.
 The Olsens lived in Big Sky, MT for two years after getting married in December of 2006, and lived in Ithaca, NY for just over three years prior to their move to Ecuador.
 While previously holding the Communications Director role and leading Short-Term Teams Coordination, Jim stepped in as Interim Director of El Refugio in August of 2016.
-In June of 2017 he formally became El Refugio’s full time Director.
+In June of 2017 he formally started as El Refugio’s Director.

 To learn more about the Olsens and their story, visit their website, www.OlsensInEcuador.com.